 Keloids are treated using a triple therapy consisting of cortisone injections, treatment of the scar using either the PDL or the Cynergy followed by topical silicone gel therapy (Dermatix Si gel).
 After multiple treatments, the areas of keloid scarring will normally improve significantly.

-To find out if keloid/hypertrophic scar treatment is right for you, please contact our knowledgeable staff at our Oakville office, between Hamilton and Toronto, Ontario for your complimentary consultation.
+To find out if keloid/hypertrophic scar treatment is right for you, please contact our knowledgeable staff at our Oakville office, between Hamilton and Toronto, Ontario for your consultation.
 Dr. Sheetal Sapra and our nursing staff will be able to provide you with all of the information you need to make the most informed decision.